 After four decades in the international spotlight, the achievements of saxophonist Branford Marsalis continue to grow.

+After four decades in the international spotlight, the achievements of saxophonist Branford Marsalis continue to grow.
 From his initial recognition as a young jazz lion, he has expanded his vision as an instrumentalist, composer, bandleader and educator, crossing stylistic boundaries while maintaining an unwavering creative integrity.
-In the process, he has become an avatar of contemporary artistic excellence.
+In the process, he has become a multi award-winning artist with three Grammys, a citation by the National Endowment for the Arts as a Jazz Master and an avatar of contemporary artistic excellence.

 Growing up in the rich environment of New Orleans as the oldest son of pianist and educator, the late Ellis Marsalis, Branford was drawn to music along with siblings Wynton, Delfeayo and Jason.
 The Branford Marsalis Quartet, formed in 1986, remains his primary means of expression.
 In its virtually uninterrupted three-plus decades of existence, the Quartet has established a rare breadth of stylistic range as demonstrated on the band’s latest release: The Secret Between the Shadow and the Soul.
 But Branford has not confined his music to the jazz quartet context.
 A frequent soloist with classical ensembles, Branford has become increasingly sought after as a featured soloist with acclaimed orchestras around the world, performing works by composers such as Copeland, Debussy, Glazunov, Ibert, Mahler, Milhaud, Rorem, Vaughan Williams and Villa-Lobos.
 And his legendary guest performances with the Grateful Dead and collaborations with Sting have made him a fan favorite in the pop arena.